Potato curry also known as aloo curry in a white bowl

 saute the onion tomato masala well

 7. Then add potatoes cubed to 1 inch pieces.
-Pour 1 cup water and deglaze the pot by scrubbing well to release any bits of food stuck at the bottom.
+Pour 1 cup water and deglaze the pot to release any bits of food stuck at the bottom.

 add potatoes and pour water